It’s 5am in the airport. I’m

 Mom checks her watch.
 ‘We should really get moving, you guys.
 They’re boarding soon.’

 ‘All right, one more.’
-Mom and
+Mom and son exchange a look.

 ‘A piece of string walks into a bar.
 Goes up to the bartender, but the bartender says, hey, we don’t serve your kind around here.
 So the piece of string leaves.
 Goes outside, ties himself into a knot, goes back in.
 The bartender says, wait a minute, aren’t you the guy that was in here a minute ago?
 And the piece of string goes, “no, I’m afraid not.”’